antistatique/drupal-template-whisperer/README.md

 * Use of standard fields for entity support, allowing for translation and revisioning of Template Whisperer values added for individual entities.

+* High permissions granularity:
+  - `administer template whisperer suggestion entities`: Access the administration forms for CRUD operations on Suggestion(s).
+  - `administer the template whisperer field`: Allow to see & edit any Template Whisperer field(s).

 ## Standard usage scenario

 1. Install the module.